i-bar/sw-sec/owasp-top-10-2017/PITCHME.md

 @snap[west-midpoint-east]
 Top 10 items are selected and prioritized according to:
+@ul
-* prevalence (based on data) &
+- prevalence (based on data) &
-* exploitability, detectability and impact (based on consensus estimates).
+- exploitability, detectability and impact (based on consensus estimates).
+@ulend
 @snapend

 @snap[south]